-The Responsible Operations Management System (ROMS) guides our efforts to identify and address key health challenges in our operating areas.
+The Responsible Operations Management System (ROMS) guides our efforts to identify and address key health challenges in our operations.
 Areas we address include:

 Our exposure assessment process builds upon and aligns exposure risk management with the health, environment, safety and security (HES&S) risk assessment process.
-The focus is on identifying, recognizing, evaluating and controlling chemical, physical and biological exposure risks in our workplace.
-We identify and rank potential exposure hazards according to risk, and then apply industrial hygiene monitoring to control hazards.
+We identify and rank potential chemical, physical and biological exposure hazards according to risk, and then apply industrial hygiene monitoring to control hazards.
 In 2019, Marathon Oil partnered with NIOSH to complete some of these assessments and monitoring within our resource plays business units.

 Promoting Heart Health

 In collaboration with community leaders in our operating areas, Marathon Oil advances public health initiatives that promote the common good and protect the public, our employees and their families.

 The American Heart Association (AHA) aligns well with this commitment.
 We’ve collaborated with AHA for more than a decade to help prevent heart disease and stroke, the number 1 and number 5 killers of Americans, respectively.
 For example, we require AHA’s cardiopulmonary resuscitation (CPR) training at several of our locations.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

 If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2019 report.